Amorymeltzer/mls/notes.md

 ### ToDo
-- Build checks to ensure sanitary data and valid site build
-- Check if input handled properly, not in files, etc
 - index.html should display total or season or...?
 Get input
 - Use perl to parse csv, skip xlscat entirely?
 - Parse main, joint xlsx into csv (skip intermediate xlsx, (tables?))
-#### Archive system
-- List individual pages on main page index.html (sorted by date?)
-- Small links to other archived tables - next/previous seasons?
 ### Future design
 - Front with brief splash, link to current/ongoing past stats
 - 1 or 2 photos, link photos page?